nuitrcs/pythonworkshops/dataanalysis/PITCHME.md

 ## What do we mean by <br>data set?

-&bull; multiple observations with values/measures on the same set of *named* dimensions <!-- .element: class="fragment" -->
+&bull; multiple observations with values/measures on the same set of <span style="text-decoration: underline;">named</span> dimensions <!-- .element: class="fragment" -->

 &bull; different dimensions may have different types of data <!-- .element: class="fragment" -->